-London has some of the best barbers in the world, barbers who turn hair cutting into an art and getting your hair cut into a pleasure.
+London has some of the best barbers in the world, barbers who turn hair cutting into an art and getting your hair trimmed into a pleasure.
 No more wildly gesticulating or sharp intakes of breath when scissors slice seriously close to your ears.
 Whether you’re after a change, or you’re looking for somewhere for your boyfriend, husband or brother, here are a selection of London’s best barbers.

 Does that there beard need a bit of a trim?
 There’s a place for that.
 Murdock.
 Bringing a Shoreditchy feel to the whole experience, this is the hipster’s favourite groomer.
 Creating ‘a memorable, masculine grooming experience’, the barbers certainly know their stuff and the experience is all the more enjoyable given the glass of whiskey in your hand.